AathreyaG/reactai-starter/analysis.md

 ### Assumptions

 - The application will primarily be web-based.
-- User authentication and authorization are not explicitly mentioned but may be necessary for secure access.
+- User authentication and authorization are not required as this is a single-user app.
 - The CSV file format is standardized and will not change frequently.
 - The application will be deployed on AWS, utilizing its services for hosting and storage.
 - Publishing to GSA marketplaces involves a straightforward API call or file transfer.

 ### Areas of Uncertainty

-- **User Authentication**: The problem statement does not mention user roles or authentication requirements.
-- **CSV File Size Limits**: The exact limits for file size are not specified.
+- **CSV File Size Limits**: The file size limit is specified as 100 MB.
 - **Publishing Process**: Details on how the catalog is published to GSA marketplaces are not provided.
 - **Error Handling**: The problem statement does not specify how errors should be managed during file upload or processing.